 According to customer reviews, this coffee makers produces a great carafe of coffee.
 However, there are a few things to keep in mind:

 The coffee basket is located inside the carafe, which can be quite annoying.
 This means when the coffee is ready and you want to pour a cup, you’ll have to remove the basket first.
 The machine does come with a basket holder just for this purpose, but it’s still a somewhat of a design flaw – for me personally at least.

 The Over-Ice option is great and works as promised.
 However, it doesn’t make a single cup.
 This isn’t a problem for anyone who wants to make a patch of iced coffee to keep in the fridge.
 But if you prefer just a single cup of iced (or even hot) coffee, you might want to consider a machine like the Ninja Specialty coffee maker, which has a lot more serving options.

 Should You Buy the DeLonghi Specialty Coffee Maker?

 Overall, the DeLonghi Specialty coffee maker is a decent coffee maker, but for its price point, it’s not the best.
 Being priced the same (at the time of writing this post), I would absolutely recommend the Ninja Specialty Coffee maker instead.

-- Fold away frother: turns hot or cold milk into silky smooth froth.
-Cord length (ft.)- 2.5
+- Fold away frother: Turns hot or cold milk into silky smooth froth.
+Cord length (feet) - 2.5

 The Ninja Specialty Coffee maker overs a lot more brewing and serving options, including full/half carafe, XL cup (travel mug) and single cup.
 It also has a built-in milk frother for times when you want to make a latte or a cappuccino.
 You’ll get a lot more for your money with the Ninja coffee maker.
 Click here to read my full post on it.